aungkhantmaw64/aungkhantmaw64.github.io/content/posts/zpe03.md

 title = 'Configuring PSRAM for ESP32S3 in Zephyr RTOS' date = '2025-10-08T00:03:13+07:00'
 draft = false
+images = ["images/ram-memory.jpg"]
+thumbnail = "images/ram-memory.jpg"
 tags = ["device tree", "zephyrproject", "PSRAM", "ESP32S3"] categories = ["firmware", "C/C++"]
 +++

+_Putting ESP32-S3 on Steroids!_

 ## <!--more-->

-# Context

-With an extra space of 8MB RAM available on an ESP32 device, we can run GUI applications based on libraries such as LVGL, in which frame buffers require a significant memory space (larger frame buffer = better image resolution, for example).
-Alternatively, we can perform complex algorithms with a greater focus on the problem rather than on the space optimization (an issue often encountered in embedded systems development), or have freedom to allocate more memory for RTOS tasks.
+## My New Toy, ESP32S3

-I recently bought an ESP32-S3-DevKitC with 8MB of external PSRAM and 16MB of Flash.
+I recently bought an `ESP32-S3-DevKitC` with `8MB` of external PSRAM and `16MB` of Flash.
 My initial plan was to use it as a main controller for my smartwatch side project based on Zephyr RTOS.
 Although I haven't found time to work on the side project yet, I decided at least to write about enabling PSRAM on ESP32, which could have been a small part of the project.

-# Solution
+This module is specifically chosen for running high-end UI applications using libraries such as LVGL, where frame buffers consume a relatively large amount of RAM to render high-resolution vector graphics.
+For example, consider **GC9A01** LCD display driver with a resolution of **240 x 240** pixels.
+If our application requires a color depth of `RGB565` (16-bit) and double buffering, the total RAM required would be approximately **233** KB.
+This is close to the size of the built-in SRAM, that is **512KB**.

+## Let's Configure The External PSRAM on ESP32S3 in Zephyr Project

+The model number engraved on the metal shield subtlely indicate the PSRAM and Flash sizes.
-SPI RAM size and Flash size can be checked on the metal shield of the module.
-They are curved as `N16R8`, which means 16 MB of Flash and 8MB of RAM.
-According to its naming convention, `N8R4` would mean 8MB of flash and 4MB of RAM.
+For instance, the number `N16R8` means 16 MB of Flash and 8MB of RAM.
+With this naming convention, `N8R4` would mean 8MB of flash and 4MB of RAM.
-On the other hand, if you don't trust the numbers on the module, you can install `esptool.py` tools from Espressif and run the following command in the console, while the dev kit is connected to your PC to find out:
+If we don't trust the numbers on the module, we can install `esptool.py` tools from Espressif and run the following command in the console (with the dev kit connected to the host machine) to verify memory sizes.

 ```bash
 esptool --port /dev/ttyACM0 flash-id
 ```

-> I'm using Ubuntu as my host machine and /dev/ttyACM0 is the serial port of the dev kit.
+> I'm using an Ubuntu PC as my host machine and `/dev/ttyACM0` is the serial port of the dev kit.
 This may vary on different platforms.

 Here is the output of the above command: